benmvp/slides/2017/reactrally/fiber.md

 - This is the main culprit of "tag bloat"
 - Was looking through our design system and we have so many `<div>`s with no styling
 - They exist just to contain the adjacent JSX elements we want to return
+- Potentially problematic for flexbox, grid, etc. where you can't have a container

 /////